-On April 25, 2014, the Company awarded market performance-based restricted stock awards with a three-year cliff vesting.
-The amount of performance-based restricted shares vested at the end of the three-year period will be determined based on the Company's performance as measured against its peers.
+Performance-based restricted stock awards have a three-year cliff vesting with the amount of restricted shares vesting at the end of the three-year period determined based on the Company's performance as measured against its peers.
 More specifically, the percentage of shares vesting at the end of the measurement period will be based on the Company's three-year total shareholder return measured against the three-year return of the MSCI US REIT index.
-The Company utilized a third party valuation firm to measure the fair value of the awards at grant date using the Monte Carlo model.
-As of December 31, 2014, there was \$9.6 million of total unrecognized compensation cost, which will be recognized over the awards remaining weighted average vesting period of 2.32 years for performance-based restricted stock awards.
-For the year ended December 31, 2014 the Company recognized \$2.9 million of compensation expense associated with these awards.
+As of December 31, 2015, there was \$11.0 million of total unrecognized compensation cost, which will be recognized over the awards remaining weighted average vesting period of 1.58 years for performance-based restricted stock awards.
+For the years ended December 31, 2015 and 2014, the Company recognized \$8.1 million and \$2.9 million, respectively, of compensation expense associated with these awards.
+During the year ended December 31, 2013, there was no compensation expense, because the Company did not grant performance-based restricted stock awards in 2013.

-The following table contains information on performance-based restricted stock award activity for the year ended December 31, 2014:
+The following table contains information on performance-based restricted stock award activity for the years ended December 31, 2015 and 2014:

-Number of Performance-Based Award Shares
+Number of Performance-Based Award Shares Weighted Average Grant-Date Fair Value

-Outstanding at December 31, 2013
+Outstanding at December 31, 2013 \$

-Granted 613,556
+Granted 613,556 \$ 22.93

-Released -
+Released \$

-Canceled (70,000)
+Canceled (70,000) \$ 22.93

-Outstanding at December 31, 2014 543,556
+Outstanding at December 31, 2014 543,556 \$ 22.93

+Granted 548,000 \$ 17.29

+Released \$

+Canceled \$

+Outstanding at December 31, 2015 1,091,556 \$ 20.10

-As of December 31, 2014, there was \$5.1 million of total unrecognized compensation cost, which will be recognized over the awards remaining weighted average vesting period of 1.70 years, for Penn and GLPI PSUs held by GLPI employees that will be cash-settled by GLPI.
-For the years ended December 31, 2014 and 2013, the Company recognized \$2.5 million and \$1.2 million, respectively of compensation expense associated with these awards.
-In addition, the Company also recognized \$0.8 million for the year ended December 31, 2014 relating to the Purging Distribution dividend and the \$2.48 per share dividends paid on unvested PSUs.
+As of December 31, 2015, there was \$1.6 million of total unrecognized compensation cost for Penn and GLPI PSUs held by GLPI employees that will be cash-settled by GLPI, which will be recognized over the awards remaining weighted average vesting period of 1 year.
+For the years ended December 31, 2015, 2014 and 2013, the Company recognized \$3.7 million, \$2.5 million and \$1.2 million, respectively of compensation expense associated with these awards.
+In addition, the Company also recognized \$0.2 million and \$0.8 million, respectively, of compensation expense for the years ended December 31, 2015 and 2014 relating to the \$2.18 and \$2.48, respectively, per share dividends paid on unvested PSUs and the Purging Distribution dividend for the year ended December 31, 2014.
+Amounts paid by the Company for the years ended December 31, 2015 and 2014 on these cash-settled awards totaled \$3.8 million and \$3.7 million, respectively.
+During the year ended December 31, 2013, there were no amounts paid by the Company related to cash-settled awards.